7 Ways to Practice Lawn Mower Safety

 Lawn Mower Safety Tip 2: Wear Protective Gear

-Because loose pants, sleeves, and jewelry items have a likeliness of getting caught in your equipment's moving parts, you should wear properly fitting clothing that's not too loose or too tight.
+Because loose pants, sleeves, and jewelry items can get caught in your equipment's moving parts, you should wear clothes that fit properly—not too loose or too tight.

-We recommend strong, tough, non-slip boots are recommended as well to protect your feet and reduce your chance of slip-and-fall related injury.
+We recommend strong, tough, non-slip boots to protect your feet and reduce your chance of slip-and-fall related injuries.
 Tennis shoes and sandals are not safe to wear when operating a lawn mower.
-Sandals offer no protection for your feet, and tennis shoes offer very little protection and can get tangled in the blades.
+Sandals offer no protection for your feet, and shoelaces can get tangled in the blades.

-Inspect Equipment Prior to Use
+Lawn Mower Safety Tip 3: Inspect Equipment Prior to Use

-Wearing protective gloves and eye wear, inspect your mower's belts, blades, and fluids.
-Because loose belts can slip, break, or become hot during use, you should change loose or worn-looking belts right away.
+- Belts: Because loose belts can slip, break, or become hot during use, you should change loose or worn-looking belts right away.
 Leaving a worn-out belt on your mower could result in injury or damage to your mower should it break or overheat due to friction.

-Inspect your fluids to ensure they're at the proper levels, and that there are no leaks.
+- Fluids: Inspect your fluids to ensure they're at the proper levels, and that there are no leaks.
 Fluid leaks are a potential fire hazard, and low fluid levels could result in engine damage or breakdown.